Ménerbes

 Dora Maar House in Ménerbes – façade

-Housed in an 18th-century mansion, the Dora Maar House was the summer retreat of the surrealist artist and photographer, muse of Picasso.
-Purchased in 1997 by an American patron, it is now a residency for writers, artists, and scholars.
+Set in an 18th-century private mansion, the Dora Maar House was the summer retreat of the surrealist artist and photographer, and muse of Picasso.
+Purchased in 1997 by an American patron, it is now a residency dedicated to writers, artists and researchers.

 Local flavours and traditions: a village to be savoured